cboettig/nonparametric-bayes/inst/doc/nonparametric-bayes.md

 can only reflect uncertainty in parameter estimates, the BNP approach provides a more state-space dependent representation of uncertainty.
 This permits a much greater uncertainty far from the observed data than near the observed data.
-These features allow the GP-SDP approach to find robust management solutions in face of limited data and without knowledge of the correct model structure.
+These features allow the BNP-SDP approach to find robust management solutions in face of limited data and without knowledge of the correct model structure.